wp-plugins/bigbluebutton/readme.txt

 * Fixed issue.
 When using short codes, the bigbluebutton content appeared at the very top on the page or post.
 * Fixed issue.
 For anonymous users the join meeting form was always shown, even though they were allowed to sign without password.
 * Fixed issue.
 Recording link broken when the recording is not published
+* Changed meetingId.
+Wordpress meetingID is no longer the BBB meetingID.
+Instead a short 13 characters internal token is used to generate the real meetingID.
 * Added feature.
 Title on recording list can be set up using a shortcode parameter [bigbluebutton_recordings title='Example'].
 * Added feature.
 Included classes and ids to the html tags for enable designers to add style.
+* Added feature.
+Password are random generated when not included in create form.
+* Added feature.
+Extended shortcode can receive token id and submit message [bigbluebutton token="a7ccc7f752f65" submit"Meet me there!"]. [token] can be taken from the list of meeting romms created, when set the join button will link to the specific meeting. [submmit] will override the text in the join button.

 = 1.3.3 =
+* Fixed issue.
+On admin UI users were prevented to join meetings using the meeting list.
+* Fixed issue.
+When installing and/or updating a version the activate methods were not properly working.
 * Changed permissions.
 Administrator can now set moderator or attendee as default bbb-roles to the different wp-roles available.
 * Changed permissions.
 Administrator can now set -manageRecordings and -participate permissions to any of the wp-roles available.
 * Changed interface on joining form.
 If there is only one meeting the selection box is not shown.
-* Fixed issue.
-On admin UI users were prevented to join meetings using the meeting list.
-* Fixed issue.
-When installing and/or updating a version the activate methods were not properly working.
 * Changed logouturl.
 The logout url is now the page from where the create/join call was made instead of the main page.
+* Added feature.
+Plugin can be used on multisite deployments.

 = 1.3.2 =
 * Fixed an issue on update control that prevented 1.0.1 deployments to be properly updated.